rayphee/telgen/README.md

 - Timestamp: `timestamp`
 - Telgen command line argument: `command-line`
 - Process ID of the executable: `pid`
-- Name of the process: `process-name`
+- Name of the activity generating process: `process-name`
 - Endpoint activity type: `activity-type`

 For any `FILE` operation, the following additional information is logged in their respective keys: